Section 11(f) – Trial by jury

 6. Composition of jury

 The guarantee in section 11(f) of the benefit of trial by jury implies that the jury will be impartial and representative.
+Section 11(f) does not provide any greater protection to impartiality than the specific guarantee in section 11(d) (R. v.
+Chouhan, 2021 SCC 26 , at paragraph 85).
 The right to an impartial jury that is guaranteed in section 11(d), however, does not entitle the accused to a favourable jury, nor may the selection process be used to thwart the representativeness that is essential to the proper functioning of a jury (R. v.
 Sherratt, 1 S.C.R.
 509; R. v.
 Williams, 1 S.C.R.
 1128).

 Representativeness focuses on the process used to compile the jury roll and not on its ultimate composition.
 There is no right to a jury roll of a particular composition, nor to one that proportionately represents all the diverse groups in Canadian society.
 Rather, the state satisfies its constitutional obligation when it provides a fair opportunity to a broad cross-section of society to participate in the jury process.
 A fair opportunity will have been provided where the state makes reasonable efforts to (1) compile the jury roll using random selection from source lists that draw from a broad cross-section of society, and (2) deliver jury notices to those who have been randomly selected (Kokopenance, supra).